tauke1/StocksApp/README.md

 4) SelectPdf for pdf generation from html
 5) Microsoft.Extensions.Configuration for reading configs from appsettings.local.json file
 6) Microsoft.Extensions.DependencyInjection as a DI container
+7) NET.
+5 and all used nuget packages are compatible with NET.
+5

 This application downloads historical data from different stock API's by certain filters:
 1) Ticker name